-It is chaired by an independent, non-executive director and has a different Chairman to the Board.
+It is chaired by an independent, non-executive director.

-The members of the Human Resources and Remuneration Committee are Lance Jenkins (Chair), Joanna Perry, Jim Minto and John Van Der Wielen.
+The members of the Human Resources and Remuneration Committee are Jim Minto (Chair), Julie Fahey, Lance Jenkins, Joanna Perry, and Kishore Moorjan.

 The primary responsibilities of the Human Resources and Remuneration Committee are: